blog posts

 Typically, NAS equipment is used based on the following two protocols:

-- Network File System: A protocol first developed for use with Unix servers and is used today in Linux operating systems.
+• Network File System: A protocol first developed for Unix servers and used today in Linux operating systems.

 How to choose between NAS and SAN?

-Small to medium-sized businesses typically use NAS, but larger organizations use SANs to manage large volumes of data.
-Before investing in a storage system, you can choose one that suits the organization’s needs by evaluating the following.
+Small—to medium-sized businesses typically use NAS, but larger organizations use SANs to manage large volumes of data.
+Before investing in a storage system, evaluate the following to choose one that suits the organization’s needs.

 Flexible storage selector